 As artificial intelligence, or AI, increasingly becomes a part of our everyday lives, the need for understanding the systems behind this technology as well as their failings, becomes equally important.
 It’s simply not acceptable to write AI off as a foolproof black box that outputs sage advice.
 In reality, AI can be as flawed as its creators, leading to negative outcomes in the real world for real people.
 Because of this, understanding and mitigating bias in machine learning (ML) is a responsibility the industry must take seriously.

 Bias is a complex topic that requires a deep, multidisciplinary discussion.
-In this article, I’ll share some real-world cases where ML bias has had negative impacts, before defining what bias really is, its causes, and ways to address it.
+In this article, I’ll share some real-world cases where Machine Learning bias has had negative impacts, before defining what bias really is, its causes, and ways to address it.

-At a high-level, it’s important to remember that ML models, and computers in general, do not introduce bias by themselves.
+At a high level, it’s important to remember that Machine Learning models, and computers in general, do not introduce bias by themselves.
 These machines are merely a reflection of what we as humans teach them.
 ML models use objective statistical techniques, and if they are somehow biased it’s because the underlying data is already biased in at least one of many ways.
-Understanding and addressing the causes of this are necessary to ensure an effective yet equitable use of the technology.
+Understanding and addressing the causes of this are necessary to ensure effective yet equitable use of the technology.

 The COMPAS System

 In the criminal justice system, there is a desire to predict if someone who has done something unlawful is likely to offend again.
 Taking it further, it would be valuable to be able to accurately classify these people on a scale of low to high risk going forward to assist in decision making.
 Predicting recidivism is an important challenge for society, but it is also inherently very difficult to do in an accurate way.
 This is especially so in the context of machine learning, given many unobservable causes and contributing factors that cannot be neatly fed into a Machine Learning model.